rgrove/textual-sulaco/README.md

 Succinct Style for Textual
 ==========================

 Succinct is a [solarized dark](http://ethanschoonover.com/solarized) theme for the Textual IRC client based on the [Colloquy theme of the same name](https://github.com/TempSpas/succinct-for-colloquy).
 The code was built off of the [Sulaco](https://github.com/rgrove/textual-sulaco) dark theme.
-The theme is still in beta, so expect some kinks here and there. **Note:** The style is currently being worked on for Textual 7.0.3.
+The theme is still in beta, so expect some kinks here and there.

 ![Screenshot](/Screenshots/screenshot1.png?raw=true)